Loltolo-Lesapiti/Math-magicians/README.md

-# Math Magicians Structure.
+# Math Magicians events.

-> This is the second milestone of the Math Magicians application project.
-Its the basic structure of the calculator without functionalities.
+> This is the third milestone of the Math Magicians application project.
+It adds the events to the buttons to make the calculator functional i.e can perform arithmetics.

 ## Built with